 For example, if a resident is schedule in the PER for a full month and attends a medical meeting, then that resident is still responsible for the same number of shifts as a resident who is not attending a meeting.
 Participating in a medical camp is counted as a medical meeting.
-The International Conference on Bioethics is classified as an elective, not educational leave.

-Wellness Day Policy
+Wellness Dav Policy